Ex-Fiorentina & Sampdoria star Flachi returns to pitch at age 46 following 12-year ban for cocaine

 Flachi played 30 minutes in Signa's 2-2 draw against Prato 2000, and the former Italy youth international said afterwards that he was delighted to finally return.

+“This day cancels 12 years of disqualification.
+It is my rebirth," Flachi told Gazzetta dello Sport.
+"This is the proof that I have also rebuilt.

 “What have I felt?
-At first I felt dizzy, I haven't slept for a week due to tension," the forward was quoted afterwards by La Gazzetta dello Sport.
+At first I felt dizzy, I haven't slept for a week due to tension.

 Flachi adds coda to storied career